-- 1. The substantive and continuing economic uncertainty, low interest rates, concerns over rising costs of education, government deficits, and a budget model where expenditures are increasing more rapidly than revenue present the university with a series of fundamental budget risks. - 2.
-Enrolment growth must be managed from the perspective of meeting the labour demands of the province and supporting the research mandate of the university.
+- 2. Enrolment growth must be managed from the perspective of meeting the labour demands of the province and supporting the research mandate of the university.
 This will require the university striking the right balance of undergraduate to graduate students to position the university as an internationally competitive research-intensive institution. - 3.
-Without the appropriate number of leaders, teachers, researchers, and support staff contributing to their full potential, the university will not be able to provide the quality of the learning experience or participate in world leading research expected of an internationally competitive research university. - 4.
-For the university to remain relevant to its students and meet the needs and expectations of its faculty to engage in the highest calibre research, it requires continuous investment in leading-edge IT infrastructure, highly skilled personnel, and support. - 5.
-The continuation of appropriate levels of Infrastructure Maintenance Program funding to avoid a return to increasing levels of deferred maintenance is vital.
-In addition, limited or no funding of capital for new, expansion, and/or renewal projects will impact the capacity of the university to meet the strategic goals of the institution and negatively impact the economic goals of the province. - 6.
+Without the appropriate number of leaders, teachers, researchers, and support staff contributing to their full potential, the university will not be able to provide the quality of the learning experience or participate in world-leading research expected of an internationally competitive research university.

+- For the university to remain relevant to its students and meet the needs and expectations of its faculty to engage in the highest-calibre research, it requires continuous investment in leading-edge IT infrastructure, highly skilled personnel, and support. - The continuation of appropriate levels of Infrastructure Maintenance Program funding to avoid a return to increasing levels of deferred maintenance is vital.
+In addition, limited or no funding of capital for new, expansion, or renewal projects will affect the university's capacity to meet the strategic goals of the institution and negatively affect the economic goals of the province. - 6.
 An institution that aspires to be among the top research-intensive universities in the world can only achieve that goal through the establishment of strategic collaborations and partnerships with an extensive range of stakeholders.
-The university requires access to and flexibility in funding that would enable it to leverage tens of millions of research dollars from provincial, national, and international sources. - 7.
-In moving towards the vision of being one of the world's great public universities, the University of Alberta's national and international profile will increase.
-The university must address the current economic and financial challenges it faces in such a way that it does not negatively impact its increasing national and international reputation for an exceptional place to learn and work. - 8.
-While the university must assume risks in support of its mandate as an internationally recognized research-intensive institution, it must also promote appropriate risk management plans and strategies that develop responsive attitudes and behaviors at all levels of the organization in order to maintain a healthy and safe environment for all.
+The university requires access to and flexibility in funding that would enable it to leverage tens of millions of research dollars from provincial, national, and international sources.

+- In moving towards the vision of being one of the world's great public universities, the University of Alberta's national and international profile will increase.
+The university must address the current economic and financial challenges it faces in such a way that it does not have a negative impact on its increasing national and international reputation as an exceptional place to learn and work. - While the university must assume risks in support of its mandate as an internationally recognized researchintensive institution, it must also promote appropriate risk management plans and strategies that develop responsive attitudes and behaviours at all levels of the organization in order to maintain a healthy and safe environment for all.

-Through its integrated enterprise risk management framework, the university will monitor, manage, and mitigate these and other emerging risks in an effort to avoid substantial impact on the university's ability to fulfill its strategic objectives.
+Through its integrated enterprise risk management framework, the university will monitor, manage, and mitigate these and other emerging risks in an effort to avoid substantial impact on the university's ability to fulfil its strategic objectives.